Etienne-Meunier/LabelTool/README.md

 `Frame_nb`, `position` with position format as `(x,y,w,h)`

-#### Visualize Labelisation
+#### Visualize Labels

-If you want to control a labelisation you can use :

 ```
 python3 Visualize.py
 ```

-The program will find back the video based on the original video folder and display the labelisation along with the video.
+You then have to select the CSV file containing the labels, the program will find back the video based on the original video folder and display the labeling along with the video.

+### To Do

+- Support Multi-Objects labeling
+- Add Labels-Name
+- Improve object tracking
+- Nice to have : create a mode for segmentation